artogahr/lockne/thesis/chapters/03-literature-review.typ

 - *Maps:* Maps are the communication bridge.
 They are efficient key-value data structures that can be accessed from both eBPF programs running in the kernel and from userspace applications.
 For Lockne, maps are the "brain" of the operation.
 The Rust daemon will write routing policies (e.g., "PID 1234 -> WireGuard interface A") into a map.
 The eBPF program in the kernel will then read from this map to make its routing decisions in real-time.
 This allows for dynamic policy updates without reloading the kernel program.

-// SECTION STATUS: Complete (2 pages) ✓
-// This section is good as-is, no expansion needed

 == Secure and Performant Tunneling: The WireGuard Protocol

 Lockne does not just redirect traffic; it routes it into a secure tunnel.
 The choice of VPN protocol is therefore critical.
 This section reviews WireGuard, arguing that its design philosophy of simplicity, high performance, and tight kernel integration makes it the ideal foundation for Lockne's tunneling component.